n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.
 Such consonants will usually be preceded by a "Halant" glyph.

+Three consonants in Malayalam are allowed to occur in post-base
+position: "Ya", "Va", and "Ra".

+The post-base "Ra" will normally be reordered to a pre-base position during the final-reordering stage.
+However, shaping engines should tag a post-base "Ra" with `POS_POSTBASE_CONSONANT` at this stage for consistency.

 #### 2.8: Mark tagging ####